 Someone who signs up for Keeps’ $25/month plan would pay $300 a year.

-Savings Tip: GoodRx does have a competitor called RxSaver by RetailMeNot.
+Savings Tip: GoodRx does have a competitor called RxSaver.
 I conducted a price comparison of 50 popular drugs to see which is best.

 My Hair Loss Experience